toddwseattle/cs-394-05-template/README.md

 In this lab, we will ask you to develop a timer component test first.
 Unlike the other labs; it's ok to pair or swarm with a few other.
 We will use react and vitetest to create a simple component using test driven development.
 The goal of this assignment:

--Learn a little bit of technical stuff about testing with vitest
+- Learn a little bit of technical stuff about testing with vitest
 - Give TDD a try to form an opinion.

 Please refrain from using AI on this assignment.

+## Who worked on this?

+**Fill in the following information in this file when you submit. \***

+- Your names here: the individual, pairs, or triads who worked on this assignment.
+Please put in name, and northwestern email.

 ## Steps